Tips for Running Your Restaurant during the COVID-19 Crisis

 Calculate the value of those on-hand items, and prioritize their usage according to value and expiration.
 Access to a modern inventory management tool will help you get these insights much quicker than doing things manually.

 Know what you have on hand that will spoil most quickly, as well as what is most expensive.
 Retool your recipes — like the wagyu ribeye example — to monetize those assets before they go bad.
+After all, reducing food waste helps you better control your restaurant food costs.

 Limit your menu